 6 min read · Cost

-Window-replacement cost in Santa Rosa sits above the valley band for two reasons most homeowners here already know — post-2017 wildfire reality means Chapter 7A glazing applies more often, and insurance non-renewal pressure has made hardening expected, not optional, on many parcels.
+Window replacement in Santa Rosa runs above the valley band for two reasons most homeowners here already know: post-2017 wildfire reality means Chapter 7A glazing applies more often, and insurance non-renewal pressure has made hardening expected rather than optional on many parcels.
+Frame, glass, and labor set the baseline, but those North Bay realities shape the spec.

 The main cost drivers in Santa Rosa